 At bedda you can find many more recipes for vegan mozzarella alternatives.

-bedda Mozzarella Style – The vegan Mozzarella alternative from bedda
+bedda Mozzarella Style – Vegane Mozzarella from bedda

 Do you already know bedda Mozzarella Style, the delicious vegan mozzarella alternative?
-Bedda Mozzarella Style is perfect for spreading and melts on your pizza, gratin or lasagna – with a real stringing quality!
+Bedda Mozzarella Style is perfect for spreading and melts on your pizza, gratin or lasagna and pulls real strings!

 Learn more about the bedda Mozzarella Style and how it tastes here!